EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.area_sphere_polygon

 Area of a polygon on a sphere Package: celestial.coo Description: Calculate the area of a polygon on a sphere, where the polygon sides are assumed to be great circles.
-If the polygon
+If the polygon is not closed (i.e., the first point is identical to the last